SHENOISZ/django-pages-cache/README.md

 # Django pages cache #

 `
-Utility to create pages with caching using memcached, relying on hosts, urls, and user form automatically.
+Utility to create pages with caching using memcached, generating cache by hosts, pages and users automatically.
 `

 ## Install